 Neuroimaging techniques (e.g., fMRI) are used to explore neural structures involved in prejudice (e.g., the amygdala; Amodio, 2014).
 Though the amygdala is attuned to the initial processing of threatening information (Cunningham, Packer, Kesek, & van Bavel, 2009), it is also involved in processing affective and motivationally relevant information, and novel (Cunningham & Brosch, 2012) and positive stimuli (Garavan et al., 2001).
-This begs the question - when the amygdala lights up, is it in response to threat, negativity, or something else?
+This begs the question, When the amygdala lights up, is it in response to threat, negativity, or something else?
 It could be any or all depending on the design and context of the particular study.
-For example, fMRI research generally finds more amygdala activation in response to Black versus White faces (Cunningham et al., 2004; Phelps et al. 2000).
+For example, fMRI research has found more amygdala activation in response to Black versus White faces (Cunningham et al., 2004).
+But other work has found no differences in amygdala activity to outgroup vs. ingroup members (e.g., Phelps et al. 2000).
 Given the amygdala's role in processing threat, one might expect that such a response reflects a relatively higher threat response to Black versus White faces.
+But it has recently been suggested that the role of the amygdala in race perception is much more complex (Amodio & Cikara, 2020).

 Yet, it is notoriously difficult to interpret brain activations as indicating a direct link between stimuli and threat (e.g., Amodio, 2008).
-Without considering of all aspects of study design, such ambiguity often leads to careless use of reverse inferenced fallacious associations between activation and cognitive process (Poldrack, 2006).
+Without considering of all aspects of study design, such ambiguity often leads to careless use of reverse-inferenced fallacious associations between activation and cognitive process (Poldrack, 2006).
 Indeed, the same brain region can be activated as a consequence of many cognitive processes.
-Though, similar to our position, Hutzler (2014) suggests that increased functional specificity can be achieved by accounting for the task-setting which may result in more accurate attributions of biological responses to evaluation.
+Though, similar to our position, Hutzler (2014) suggests that increased functional specificity can be achieved by accounting for the task-setting, which may result in more accurate attributions of biological responses to evaluation.